Best Places to Visit in Gangotri

 Dayara Bugyal is a beautiful green meadow at an altitude of 3,950 meters (12,956 feet) above sea level.
 These kinds of meadows are not common in India and are mostly found in the Himalayan region.
 A long time ago, Shepherds and Nomads discovered this land and spoke about its beauty.

 ‘Bugyal’ means a high-altitude meadow in the local language.
 Over time, many trekkers and nature lovers started exploring it.
 The trek starts from Barsu village, passing through Raithal.
-This place is perfect for camping, taking photos and enjoying nature walks.
+This place is perfect to explore in May and June for camping, taking photos, and enjoying nature walks.
 In winter, Dayara Bugyal becomes a famous spot for skiing.

 Harsil